-The Office of Career Services assists undergraduate and graduate students, and alumni of Princeton University in all areas of career planning, including exploring career related interests, applying to graduate or professional schools and developing effective strategies for the pursuit of full-time employment, internships, fellowships or other experiential learning opportunities.
-The career services staff consists of experienced career counselors who are knowledgeable about a wide range of major and career options, graduate school admissions procedures and employment trends.
+The Center for Career Development assists undergraduate and graduate students, and alumni of Princeton University in all areas of career planning, including exploring career related interests, applying to graduate or professional schools and developing effective strategies for the pursuit of full-time employment, internships, fellowships or other experiential learning opportunities.
+The career development staff consists of experienced career counselors who are knowledgeable about a wide range of major and career options, graduate school admissions procedures and employment trends.
 They offer services, resources and programs for students such as individual career counseling, career assessments, extensive online resources, student-alumni engagement programs, on-campus recruiting and over 200 career-related events including professional development workshops, career panels, alumni guest speakers, networking events, employer information sessions and career fairs.

 Summer Research Program